8 tips how to build a good credit history in the USA

 All payments on this credit card the guy made on time.
 Through 8 months, his credit rating rose to 769 points from 850 possible.
 Such a credit rating is considered excellent.
 And Bank of America itself returned $ 300 to Timur's deposit account and gave him an ordinary loan with a limit of $ 800.

 “It seemed to me that Bank of America is the most loyal bank to newly arrived immigrants,” says Timur.
-“My acquaintances, who found themselves in the same situation as me, opened a deposit at Chase Bank, but they failed to get a credit card from this bank even when they already had a social security number.”
+“My friends, who found themselves in the same situation as me, opened a deposit at Chase Bank, but they were unable to get a credit card from this bank, even when they already had a Social Security number.”

 Denis came to the United States from Ukraine on a work visa 2,5 years ago.
 Lives in San Francisco.
-I began to build a credit history immediately after my arrival.
-“All my acquaintances advised to open an account and a credit card at Capital One bank - they say that the correct use of the cards of this particular bank allows you to increase your credit rating much faster,” he says.
+I started building a credit history immediately after my arrival.
+“All my friends advised me to open an account and a credit card at Capital One bank - they say that the correct use of cards from this particular bank allows you to increase your credit rating much faster,” he says.

 Nikolai came to the USA from Ivano-Frankivsk on a green card and has been living in Chicago for a year and a half.
 Works from the very arrival and receives a good income.
 But when he just moved to America, he did not have extra funds to open a deposit in the bank.
 Therefore, Nikolai began to build his credit history differently.

-“I opened several credit cards for purchases in specific places - at a BP gas station, at a Walmart store.
-To do this, you only needed to have a Social Security Number (SSN), and I already had one.
-I have topped up all my credit cards on time.
-My credit score started to go up.
-After 6-7 months, different banks themselves have already sent me letters with offers to open a credit card with them, ”he says.
+“I opened several credit cards for purchases in specific places - at a BP gas station, at Walmart.
+All you needed to do was have a Social Security Number (SSN), and I already had one.
+I topped up all my credit cards on time.
+My credit score started to rise.
+After 6-7 months, different banks themselves sent me letters with offers to open a credit card with them,” he says.

 Nikolay now has several credit cards: from the bank Chase, the Polish credit union Polish & Slavic Federal Credit Union and Capital One.
 He pays all his cards on time and currently has a credit rating of 820 points.